wengmister/franka_joystick_teleop/README.md

-# Franka Robot Joystick Control Setup (Python-Only)
+# Franka Robot Joystick Control Setup

 This system allows you to control a Franka robot using a joystick through ROS2 on your local machine, communicating with libfranka running on a realtime PC at **192.168.18.1**.